slim-ai/docker-trace/readme.md

 ## what

-analyze and minimize the filesystem of a container
+analyze and minimize the filesystem of a container.

 ## why

-containers have too much stuff in them
+containers have too much stuff in them.

 ## install